shibanib/neural_navigators/README.md

 This repository contains a comprehensive analysis pipeline for the Steinmetz et al. (2019) dataset, which includes neural recordings from multiple brain regions during a visual decision-making task.

+## Important Note

+**Final_code.ipynb** (located in the notebooks directory) is the primary notebook used for the micropublication.
+This notebook contains the finalized analysis and results that were included in the publication.

 ## Project Structure
 ```
 .